-Everyone always has questions about what it's like living on campus at Denison.
-The following are answers to many of the most frequent questions students have regarding Denison's housing and residential life.
+Living on campus can come with some questions!
+The following are answers to many of the most frequent questions students have regarding Denison's housing and campus living.

 When will I be notified of my housing assignment?

-Upper class students are housed through a selection process held in March of the preceding year.
-First year students are paired and then housed.
-First year student preference forms are due June 1.
-Many students will request amendments to their preference forms as they learn more about the university during June orientation; therefore, we wait until July 1 to begin the matching process.
-Letters are sent to students notifying them of their roommate's name, phone number, and mailing address by the first week in August.
+Returning students are housed through a selection process held in March of the preceding year.
+First-year student preference forms are due June 1.
+Letters are sent to students via Denison email notifying them of their roommate's name, phone number, and mailing address, usually in the first week in August.

 Can I stay in the halls during break periods throughout the academic year?

 The University does offer limited housing during official break periods (Thanksgiving break, semester break and spring break).
-This is available to international students, to athletes who are required to remain on campus due to their sport's schedule, and to those students who are needed on campus by a faculty member, department or other office for academic or campus employment purposes.
+This is available to international students, athletes who are required to remain on campus due to their sport's schedule, those with verified financial need, and to those students who are needed on campus by a faculty member, department or other offices for academic or campus employment purposes.

 Are there computer labs on campus?

 Yes!
 While a number of students bring their own computer, many students take advantage of the computer labs located on campus.
 There are computer labs located in several academic buildings.
-In addition, students often use the computer stations located in or near each Service Center on the residential quads.
+In addition, students often use the computer stations located in or near the Huffman Center or Curtis Community Center on the residential quads.

 What if I am having difficulty getting along with my roommate?

 Adjusting to a new roommate is a process that involves time and effort.
 First, we encourage you to try to talk with your roommate about any issues or concerns.
-If this is unsuccessful, then feel free to contact your RA, HR, or Assistant Director for assistance.
-Room changes are permitted only after all other options have been considered.
+If this is unsuccessful, then feel free to contact your Community Advisor, Community Coordinator, or Assistant Director for assistance.
+Room changes are permitted only after all other options have been considered and mediation has occurred.

 When will I receive my housing assignment?

-Housing assignments will be mailed from the University during the first week in August.
+Housing assignments will be e-mailed to students’ Denison email address from the University during the first week in August.
 The name(s), address(es), and telephone number(s) of your roommate(s) will be included.

 What should I bring with me?